lesac/lispr/README.md

 This is a toy project that I used to become more familiar with R environments.

 To stay close to the python code I have implemented a (two-sided) stack.
-This puts much of the environment handling code out of the interpreter.
+This takes much of the environment handling code out of the interpreter.